 DIVING HOLIDAYS IN THE MALDIVES

 The Maldives' 26 atolls stretch north to south for hundreds of miles creating a broken barrier to the Indian Ocean's prevailing currents.
 It's the flow of these currents and local tides through & around the atolls and islands, and the rich planktonic soup they carry, that gives diving in the Maldives its unique flavour.
 The Maldivian atolls are divided into 21 administrative regions named in order, north to south, by the letters of the Maldivian alphabet.
-We use a mix of official, 'popular' and traditional names for five broad geographical regions.
+At Planet we have one of the most comprehensive collections of Maldives Island Resorts spread across virtually every Maldives Atoll.
+We also work with a fleet of Maldives liveaboards that range around the archipelago.
+To describe the day diving and liveaboard itineraries we use a mix of official, 'popular' and traditional names.
+If there is a particular area or spot that you'd like to dive we'll have an option to get you there, or its not worth diving.

 Sri Lanka Culture & Wildlife Tour